Quality Migrant Admission Scheme

 - Family Background (Maximum 20 points)

 After meeting the minimum passing mark, the Immigration Department will proceed to a selection exercise.
-Successfully pass the test s do not necessarily secure quota allotment.
+Successfully passing the tests does not necessarily secure quota allotment.

 - Proof of personal net worth.
 You must demonstrate that you have sufficient financial means to support yourself and your dependents living in Hong Kong.